13 Baked Dog Treats That Are Healthier Than Most Store-Bought Bags

 How to Make Them

-Preheat your oven to 350°F. Mix the dry ingredients first — flour, oats — then add your egg, broth, and olive oil.
-Fold the parsley, chives, and carrots in last.
+Preheat oven to 350° F. Mix together the dry ingredients (flour, oats).
+Then add the egg, chicken broth and olive oil.
+Add parsley, chives and carrots last.
 The dough should feel firm, not sticky.
-Roll it out to about ¼ inch thick on a floured surface, then cut into squares or use a bone-shaped cutter if you’re feeling extra.
-Bake 25-30 minutes until edges are crisp and deep gold.
-Let them cool completely before serving — a warm biscuit can upset sensitive stomachs.
+Roll out the dough to about a 1/4 inch thickness on a floured surface, then cut into squares or use a bone shaped cutter.
+Bake 25-30 minutes until the edges are crisp and deep gold.
+Let them cool completely before serving, as a warm biscuit can upset stomachs.

 Prep Time: 15 min | Cook Time: 30 min | Serving Size: ~30 biscuits

-Store extras in an airtight glass jar on the counter.
-They stay crisp for up to one week, or freeze them in a zip-lock bag for up to three months.
+Store extra in an airtight glass jar on the counter.
+They stay crisp for up to one week, or you can freeze them in a zip-lock bag for up to three months.

 📸 Photo credit: Instagram @moorlandseater